 {\tt tweakreg} is used to perform the alignment, but because our astrometric solutions can often be different from the internal astrometry by an arcsecond or more, we take a two-step approach.
 Firstly, we use a relatively wide search area with a loose tolerance to find matches, using a simple $x$/$y$ shift (i.e., {\tt shift} in {\tt tweakreg}).
 Then we use this initial guess with significantly stricter tolerances to improve the initial solution.
 In this second step, we also allow for rotation ({\tt rshift}).
 We generally find small rotations, although occasionally up to $\sim0.01^\circ$, leading to sub-pixel shifts across the full mosaics.

 We perform this procedure separately for each NIRCam band.
 For MIRI, there are a lack of true point sources at many of the longer wavelength bands (particularly 21~\micron).
 For this, we calculate a solution from the F1000W band (as the highest resolution MIRI band with many clear point sources), and apply this solution to all the MIRI bands as they have consistent internal astrometry.
-At this stage, we also back-propagate these astrometric solutions to the individual tiles, as these are used as the inputs to the stellar photometry package {\tt DOLPHOT} \citep{2000Dolphin, 2016Dolphin}, which can be used for cluster photometry via PSF fitting.
+At this stage, we also back-propagate these astrometric solutions to the individual tiles, as these are used as the inputs to the stellar photometry package {\tt DOLPHOT} \citep{2000Dolphin, 2016Dolphin}.